common-workflow-library/cwl-patterns/README.md

 You can embed the script as an `InitialWorkDirRequirement` ([example](embed.cwl)).

+### I have by script in a separate file
+> I use good software practices.
+My Python/Ruby/Haskell/... script is in a
+> separate file from my CWL wrapper.

+You can use the `$include` directive to pull in the file into your CWL.
+You can use it in `InitialWorkDirRequirement` ([example](include-file/external-python.cwl)) or in File Contents ([example](include-file/external-python-no-expansion.cwl))

 ### I have `$` signs in my script :(
 > My embedded (Bash/Python/R) script has "$" signs in it and this is conflicting
 > with CWL parameter references.
 How do get them to play nicely together?